Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Simulation Studies

 \subsection{Bayesian Segmented Regression}

-In Simulation 4: Bayesian Segment Regression, we assume $N$ independent time series.
-Each time series share the same sampled timestamp, notated as $t \in \{t_1, t_2, \cdots, t_M\}$ where $M$ is number of sampled points and $\forall$ $j$, $0 < t_j < T$, but they respectively have one different change point.
-For the $i$-th time series, notate its change point as $z_i$, and for observation on time $t$, notate as $x_{i,t}$, following independent Poisson distribution and $z_i$ has a modified Beta prior distribution, i.e.
+In Simulation \ref{Simulation:BayesianSegmentRegression}, we consider $N$ independent time series, each observed at the same set of sampled timestamp, $t \in \{t_1, t_2, \cdots, t_M\}$, where $0 < t_j < T$.
+Each time series has single but different change point, occurring at $z_i$ for series $i$, and $x_{i,t}$ is observations at time $t$.
+Change points have a scaled Beta prior, $z_i/T \sim Beta(\alpha, \beta)$.
+Hierarchically, observations follow independent heterogeneous Poisson distribution,